Easy Guide to Adding a Cookie Banner to Your Website

 In this case, the “closure” is the visitor clicking the button to consent to cookie usage.
 You don't need to change any other settings in the Targeting tab.

-💡 Keep in mind that if a visitor uses your website from a different device or clears their browser cache before the next visit, they’ll be considered first-time visitors again.
+💡 If a visitor returns to your website from a different device or clears their browser cache before the next visit, they’ll be considered first-time visitors, so they’ll see the cookie consent banner again.

 Now, you're pretty much done!
-Click Next → in the top right corner to finish configuring the banner and close the editor.
+Click Continue → in the top right corner to finish configuring the banner and close the editor.

-Then, choose the option to Activate now as suggested by the app:
+Then, choose the option to activate the widget as suggested by the app:

-Once you do that, your website visitors will start seeing the cookie consent notice.
-And once they click the button to agree to cookie usage, they'll no longer see the banner.
+If Getsitecontrol is already connected to your site, your visitors will start seeing the banner immediately after activation.
+And after they click the button to agree to cookie usage, they'll no longer see the banner.

-Keeping your website on the good side of the cookie consent law isn't something you need a developer for.
+You don’t need a developer to stay compliant with cookie consent laws.
 By using Getsitecontrol and the principles outlined in this post, you can set up your own custom cookie consent banner that communicates your policy and matches the design of your website.
-All of that – without needing to write a single line of code.
+All for free – and without needing to write a single line of code.

 Colin Newcomer is a freelance writer with a background in SEO and affiliate marketing.
 He helps clients grow their web visibility by writing primarily about WordPress and digital marketing.